portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 The trade consists of shares that were bought in 2021 and in 2022.
 Five shares are from 2021.
 The cash flow of these shares is thus 77.5 EUR (see also paragraph above).
 Today, they are valuated at 95.03 EUR.
 The remaining 5 shares are from `2022-01-04` with a cash flow of 5 x 16 EUR/share + 4 EUR fees and taxes (see Figure 1).
 These 5 shares are also 95.03 EUR worth today (`2023-06-12`).

-This corresponds with PP (see Figure 9 above): the exit value is 190.06 = 2 x 95.03 EUR and the entry value is 77.5 + 84 = 161.50 EUR.
+This corresponds with Portfolio Performance (see Figure 9 above): the exit value is 190.06 = 2 x 95.03 EUR and the entry value is 77.5 + 84 = 161.50 EUR.
 Inserting these values in Equation 1 will give a solution with `IRR=9.16%`:

 `77.5*(1+IRR)^(878/365) + 84*(1+IRR)^(514/365) = 190.06`